nour-ezzehi/nour-ezzehi/README.md

 * is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 👋 Hello!
-I'm Nour Ezzehi, currently pursuing a degree in Networks and System Engineering at INSAT, and also a student at Holberton School studying Software Engineering.
+I'm Nour Ezzehi, currently pursuing a degree in Networks and System Engineering at INSAT.

 I am a passionate software developer, with a huge interest in coding, currently studying to become a full stack developer.
 I love to join different communities to help society.